CONSULTATION FEE RANGE

 It didn’t specify possession limits, qualifying conditions, taxes, fees, or whether smokable cannabis was allowed.
 Had Mississippians voted for 65A, they could have ended up with a highly restrictive program.

-Mississippi Does NOT Have a Medical Marijuana Program!
+Mississippi Medical Marijuana Laws

 How to Get a Medical Marijuana Card in Mississippi

-Step 1 – Schedule an Appoint with a Licensed Physician
+Step 2 – Schedule a Consultation

 - Epilepsy or seizures